danielt1263/RxEarthquake/README.md

 ## Declarative Style

 Most example programs are written in an imparative style, where any particular line of code represents a step in a process and doesn't tell you anything about the process as a whole.
 Writing with reactive extensions gives me the chance to write code in a more declarative style where each line of code doesn't just represent a step in a process, but rather it represents a fundimental truth, something that will always be the case.
 I wrote a short article about this subject.
 [Imperative vs Declarative Programming](https://medium.com/@danielt1263/imperative-vs-declarative-programming-a74f6cceff0e)

+---

+If you have any questions about how the code is written, or about the code itself, I would love to read them.
+Post an issue with your question and I'll do my best to respond.